revolutionizzed/SwiftCleanArchitecture/README.md

   - UI usually have Presenter that is responsible for "preprocess" data from Application into UI.
     - Presenter formats data, connects to statePresenter and fires requests to Application layer.
 - Tests layer - holds Unit tests and Mocks for Frameworks.
 It ususally tests UseCases.
-- UITests - covers UITests (Integration tests)
+- UITests - covers UITests (Integration tests).